JEANNE MODERNO DESIGNED BY STEVE MEHALLO.

 Jeanne Moderno: about the future, about the past.
 The Avant-Garde.
 Humanist geometry + vintage footwear.
 Form, function, style, art and life.

-The Jeanne Moderno fonts include: Western and Eastern European characters, Stylistic Alternates, ligatures, and more.
+The Jeanne Moderno typeface contains nine fonts which include: Western and Eastern European characters, Stylistic Alternates, Ligatures, and more.
+For large display two Titling fonts are included, along with a unique Geometrique style.